Celebrate the 50th anniversary of the Wilderness Act! Alaska refuges contain more than 18 million acres of these spectacular lands.

 Volunteer with Visitor Services

-During the winter, the Visitor Center is open Tues.-Sat. from 10am-5pm.
+Beginning August 10, the Visitor Center will be open 9am-5pm Tuesday-Saturday (Closed Sun./Mon.).
 See you soon!Learn more

 About the NWRS

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Summer is a great time to get outside and explore...
 Need inspiration?
 We came up with 101 ideas:101 Things to Do Outside